Skip to content

 curl "http://localhost:8000/trails?park_code=acad" | python3 -m json.tool

-The response includes a trail_count, total_miles, and a trails array.
+The response includes a trail_count, total_miles, a trails array, and pagination metadata.
 Each trail includes:

 Field Description